adampetrovic/resume/README.md

 - **Output**: Date-stamped release (e.g., `resume-2025-07-25`) with attached PDF
 - **Location**: Check the [Releases](../../releases) page for the latest version

-The workflow compiles the LaTeX source using XeLaTeX and creates a new release with the generated PDF attached.
+The workflow compiles the LaTeX source using pdflatex and creates a new release with the generated PDF attached.

 ## Files